 Repurposing your videos

-Video is the most engaged with type of media across social media, so your TikTok videos don’t have to exist just on TikTok.
-You can repost your TikTok videos on Instagram as reels and even share your TikTok videos on Facebook and X. YouTube Shorts is another great place where you can repost your TikTok for Good content.
+Video is the most engaging type of media across social media, so your TikTok videos don’t have to exist just on TikTok.
+You can repost your TikTok videos on Instagram as Reels or Stories and even share your TikTok videos on Facebook and X. YouTube Shorts is another great place where you can repost your TikTok for Good content.
 Just be sure to only use videos with original sounds and audio to prevent copyright claims on your Shorts.

 However, if you’re going to share TikTok videos on other social media platforms try to stick to sharing your own content (not UGC) so you can provide relevant information specific to your organization on sites like Facebook, Instagram, YouTube, and X.

 One tip for reposting TikToks to other media platforms is to save a copy of your original video without the TikTok watermark like American Red Cross did with this Instagram reel they reposted from TikTok.